abinabrahamanchery/browser-laptop/docs/windowActions.md

-### loadUrl(frame, location)

-Dispatches a message to the store to load a new URL.
-Both the frame's src and location properties will be updated accordingly.

-If the frame is a pinned site and the origin of the pinned site does not match the origin of the passed in location, then a new frame will be created for the load.

-In general, an iframe's src should not be updated when navigating within the frame to a new page, but the location should.
-For user entered new URLs, both should be updated.

-**Parameters**

-**frame**: `object`, The frame props

-**location**: `string`, The URL of the page to load

-### setUrl(location, key)

-Dispatches a message to the store to set the new URL.

-**Parameters**

-**location**: `string`, Dispatches a message to the store to set the new URL.

-**key**: `number`, Dispatches a message to the store to set the new URL.

 ### setNavigated(location, key, isNavigatedInPage, tabId)

 Dispatches a message to the store to let it know a page has been navigated.